eKidenge/queue-network-simulator/README.md

 pip install -r requirements.txt
 ```
 Installation
-Follow these steps to install the Queue Network Simulator:
+Follow these steps to install the Queue Network Simulator Django project:

 1. Clone this repository to your local machine: